mpdf/mpdf.github.io/what-else-can-i-do/images.md

 ## Float and Text wrapping

-mPDF partially supports the CSS style <code>float</code> with IMG elements.
+mPDF partially supports the CSS style `float` with IMG elements.
 Text will wrap around these images, with certain limitations:

 <ul>
 <li>only 1 float:right and 1 float:left image are allowed at a time i.e. you cannot overlap 2 right or 2 left</li>